 Carie holds a B.A. in Elementary Education from Clemson University (Go Tigers!).

-Carie joined the Association of Certified Professional Accountants in 2005.
-She is responsible for multiple-choice question development for the CPA Exam and is the operational lead for ADA accommodations for CPA Exam candidates.
+Carie worked for the Association of Certified Professional Accountants from 2005 – 2023 as the operational lead for ADA accommodations for CPA Exam candidates.
+She joined the National Board of Medical Examiners (NBME) in 2023 as the Manager of Disability to help ensure NBME fulfills examinee accommodations under the ADA.
 Creating a fair and equitable experience for those requiring accommodations and advocating for those who need a voice are her passions.

 In her free time, Carie enjoys exploring her two river towns, traveling, working out, and spending as much time with friends and family as possible.